Ingvord/tango-v10-design-doc/docs/extendability.md

-### Extendability in Tango
+### Extendability in Tango Controls

-(like possibility to use maven.
-Use plugin-like model of development)
+The following must be considerate during design Tango V10 but not the goal per se.

-- Tango Controls must provide an easy way to extend itself to users aka plugins
+Tango Controls must provide an easy way to extend itself to users aka plugins (use plugin-like model of development).

-The following must be considerate during design but not the goal per se.

-It is impossible to extend current core library with a custom functionality.
-Tango may be extended via introduction of new Tango device servers, that may enrich Tango functionality (which is sometimes not so efficient nor enough).

 **Conclusions**

 Extendability of the core library must be designed from scratch.

+It is impossible to extend current core library with a custom functionality (e.g. there is no way to integrate dbus directly into the core library).
+Tango may be extended via introduction of new Tango device servers, that may enrich Tango functionality (which is sometimes not so efficient nor enough).